jruby/blog.jruby.org/_posts/2011-12-19-getting_started_with_jruby_and_java_7.md

 ### JRuby 1.7.x (in development)

-JRuby 1.7 is not out yet, since we had been waiting for OpenJDK 7u2 to drop before starting our finalization process.
-Until it's released, you can get it a few different ways.
+JRuby 1.7 is not out yet...we had been waiting for OpenJDK 7u2 to drop before starting our finalization process.
+But we're looking for folks to start playing with it now.
+Until we release JRuby 1.7, you can get it a few different ways.

 Simplest is probably to grab a snapshot from the JRuby's [master snapshots page](http://ci.jruby.org/snapshots/master).
 You'll find the usual complement of packages and installers there.

-RVM can install JRuby 1.7 (master) using ```rvm install jruby-head```.
+RVM can install JRuby master using ```rvm install jruby-head```.

-And of course, you can clone from [Github](http://github.com/jruby/jruby) and build the master branch.
+And of course, you can clone from [Github](http://github.com/jruby/jruby) and build the master branch yourself, by running ```ant```.
+JRuby runs fine from the working copy.

 Use the Right Java Version
 --------------------------